How it works

 Prove they existed before tip-off

-Using cryptography, it is easy to prove that all of the brackets existed in my dataset before the tournament begins.
-Shortly after Selection Sunday, I will generate the trillion brackets, then I will publish the Merkle root hash on the Bitcoin blockchain.
-This hash can be used in the future to prove that all of the brackets existed before tip-off.
-If, say, bracket #123456789 was found to be the best bracket in my dataset, I can publish a much smaller sample of my brackets, and it can be verified that the bracket existed before tip-off.
+Using cryptography, I can prove that all of the brackets existed in my dataset before the tournament begins.
+Shortly after Selection Sunday, I generate the trillion brackets, then publish the Merkle root hash on the Bitcoin blockchain.
+This hash proves that all of the brackets existed before tip-off.
+If, say, bracket #123456789 is found to be the best bracket in my dataset, I can publish a much smaller sample of my brackets, and it can be verified that the bracket existed before tip-off.
 This means I don't need to transfer all ~8TB of data to everybody that wants to confirm I have not cheated.

 This method is called a Merkle tree.
 The trillion brackets get chunked, hashed, and combined into a single "root" hash.
 Change one bit in one bracket anywhere in the dataset, and the root hash changes completely.